Formax Oh Scaled 1140x420 Acf Cropped

 Flux at sample position>1013 ph/s using the hDCM, >1014 ph/s using the hDMM.

 Beam size at sample position (FWHM; vertical x horizontal)Variable between 1x1 mm2 and 15x60 µm 2.
-Larger and smaller beam sizes are possible using secondary optics in the experimental station.
+Larger (approximately 5x5 mm2; not yet commissioned) and smaller (10x10 µm 2 at 16.3 keV) beam sizes are possible using secondary optics in the experimental station.